misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

     --tag-specifications 'ResourceType=security-group-rule,Tags=[{Key=Name,Value=rds-access},{Key=project,Value=gitpod},{Key=team,Value=cs}]'
 ```

-Now create a password to use for MySQL.
+Now you can create a password to use for MySQL.
 This will be required for the creation of the RDS instance and later for use by the Gitpod installer:

 ```

 export MYSQL_GITPOD_PW=$(openssl rand -hex 18)
 echo $MYSQL_GITPOD_PW
 ```

-Now create the [Multi-AZ RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html) using the mysql password, the security group, and rds subnet you created in the previous steps:
+Now you can create the [Multi-AZ RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html) using the mysql password, the security group, and rds subnet you created in the previous steps:

 ```
 aws rds create-db-instance \
     --db-name gitpod \